Hochschild Cohomology, Modular Tensor Categories, and Mapping Class Groups: Mapping class groups

 It follows from its universal property that the commutator factor group of a finitely presented group is presented by the same relations, but now understood as a presentation of an abelian group.
 Therefore, Hurewicz' theorem and the presentations of the fundamental group discussed in Paragraph~\ref{FundGroupGen} together imply that $H_1(\Sigma_{g}, \Z)$ is a free abelian group of rank~$2g$ with the homology classes of the curves $\alpha_1, \beta_1, \alpha_2, \beta_2, \ldots, \alpha_g, \beta_g$ as a basis.
 In the presence of boundary components, Hurewicz' theorem yields that $H_1(\Sigma_{g,n}, \Z)$ is generated by the homology classes of the curves $\alpha_1, \beta_1, \alpha_2, \beta_2, \ldots, \alpha_g, \beta_g, \delta_1, \ldots, \delta_n$ subject to the relation that the homology classes of the curves $\delta_1, \ldots, \delta_n$ sum up to zero.
 By solving for one of these generators, we see that the first homology group is free abelian of rank $2g+n-1$.
 We note that the homology class of~$\delta_j$ is equal to the homology class of~$\partial_j$, because these curves are freely homotopic.

 The algebraic intersection number introduced in Paragraph~\ref{FundGroup} depends only on the homology classes of the curves involved.
-It therefore defines a symplectic form on the abelian group~$H_1(\Sigma_{g,n},\Z)$.
+It therefore defines a skew-symmetric bilinear form on the abelian group~$H_1(\Sigma_{g,n},\Z)$.
 For the generators, we have on the one hand

 (cf.~\cite[Par.~6.1.2, p.~165]{FM}), while on the other hand we have $i_A(\delta_j, \gamma) = 0$ for every closed curve~$\gamma$, because its free homotopy class has a representative that does not intersect~$\delta_j$.
+This shows in particular that this bilinear form is nondegenerate if and only if~$n=0$.

 Because the outer automorphism group of any group evidently acts on the corresponding commutator factor group, Hurewicz' theorem implies that the commutative square obtained in Paragraph~\ref{Birm} can be enlarged to the diagram